degustujacaistota/en/docs/_posts/2020-10-10-Bialy_Krolik2.md

 <img src="{{site.img_url}}/assets/img/odznaka_new.gif" alt="Happy Eggplant Badge" height="100" width="auto" />
 </div></center>

-A few more words about prices.
-The tasting menu "Follow the White Rabbit" cost us PLN 270 per person.
-  The service has not been added to the bill.

-## The Biały Królik restaurant receives: **243/250!**
 Link to the restaurant [Biały Królik]

 Address: ul.
 Folwarczna 2, 81-547 Gdynia, Poland